 A family of products designed to enhance the communication experience for couples in long distance relationships.

 IxD for Consumer Products HP-Sponsored studio.
-HP Inc. & ArtCenter partnered up for one semester to conceptualize and design a more intuitive & connected computing experience.
-The mission is to redefine communication and interactivity with a human centric approach.
+HP Inc. & ArtCenter partnered up for one semester to redefine communication and interactivity with a human centric approach and conceptualize a more intuitive and connected computing experience.

 This project was worked on by an amazing team of four.
 Our scope was to use the power of computing to design a better communication experience for couples in committed, long-distance relationships.

-Create a device that embraces the way we communicate naturally and aims to create a more intimate experience.
-Create an experience where technology is embedded into our lives rather than distracting us away from what really matters.
+Create a more intimate communication experience using technology and embrace the way we naturally communicate.
+Create a unique product solution where where technology is embedded into our lives rather than distracting us away from what really matters - our loved ones.

 Sync is a device that redefines communication for couples.
 With its interactive surface, users can notify and receive availability and share intimate moments throughout the day.